Municue

 Briefing Memos

-A briefing memo summarizing the Dallas Area Rapid Transit Strategic Funding Plan Interlocal Agreement between the City and DART.
+A briefing memo summarizing an interlocal agreement with Dallas Area Rapid Transit (DART) concerning a Strategic Funding Plan.

 Summary of the Dallas Area Rapid Transit Strategic Funding Plan Interlocal Agreement [Dev Rastogi, Assistant City Manager; Jake Anderson, Interim Director, Government Affairs]